 The consultant stopped in her tracks and stared at us for a few seconds, only to let out a slow, “….Oookay.”

-“Is something the matter?”
+“Is something wrong?”
 I asked, confused by the sudden apprehension.

 She stood up and grabbed her measuring equipment and said, “Well, I’ve just never had someone come in just for a recommendation and a quote.”